GOVERNMENT FIRST TERM OBJ EXAM – SS1

 36 / 100

-36. A major feature of authoritarianism is that government is
+36. A characteristic feature of communism is __________

 37 / 100